Winter weather safety tips

 - Blankets

-While this list is not exhaustive, it contains essential items to keep your family safe if the storms last more than a few hours.
+While this list is not exhaustive, it contains essential items to keep your family safe if the storm lasts more than a few hours or causes extensive damage.

 Even if you think the storm is over, you should continue to listen to your local radio or TV station to receive weather updates and instructions.
 Continue to be cautious of your surroundings and cold temperatures.
-After the storm has passed, replenish any materials you used in your emergency kit so it is ready to go for the next storm.
+After the storm has passed, replenish any materials you used in your emergency kit so it is ready to go the next time you need it.